 - How to Reduce Man Boobs

 A common fraction is a numeral that represents a rational number.
 That same number can also be represented as a decimal, a percentage, or with a negative exponent.
 The set of all numbers that can be expressed in the form a/b, where a and b are integers and b is not zero, is called the set of rational numbers and is represented by the symbol Q. There are two types of fractions, a.
 Proper fraction, b.
 Improper fraction.

-A proper fraction is a fraction whose denominator is greater than numerator and an improper fraction are those in which the numerator is greater than the denominator.
+A proper fraction is a fraction whose denominator is greater than the numerator and an improper fraction is those in which the numerator is greater than the denominator.

 In the above picture, the circle is divided into some parts, In the first figure the circle is divided into 8 equal parts and thus the selected area(in grey) is 2/8 of the circle.
-But in second figure the circle is divided into 4 equal parts and 1 part(in grey) is selected, hence the fraction is 1/4.
-But both the result are same as it depends on the no. of equal parts, the figure is divided into.
+But in the second figure, the circle is divided into 4 equal parts and 1 part(in grey) is selected, hence the fraction is 1/4.
+But both the result is the same as it depends on the no. of equal parts, the figure is divided into.

 How to Reduce Fractions?